Fahd Ahmed, Esq.

 Acting Executive Director

 Fahd Ahmed came to the United States as an undocumented immigrant from Pakistan in 1991.
 He has been a grassroots organizer on the issues of racial profiling, immigrant justice, police accountability, and national security over the last 13 years.
 Fahd attended Vanderbilt University as an undergraduate, and went to the CUNY School of Law.
 Fahd has been involved with DRUM in various capacities since 2000, when he had family members facing deportation, and entrapment as part of the War on Drugs.
-Within DRUM, Fahd led the work with Muslim, Arab, and South Asian immigrant detainees before, and immediately after 9/11, by coordinating the detainee visitation program.
-Currently, Fahd is the Legal and Policy Director at DRUM running the End Racial Profiling Campaign which is working to reform policing practices locally with the NYPD, and nationally.
+Within DRUM, Fahd co-led the work with Muslim, Arab, and South Asian immigrant detainees before, and immediately after 9/11, by coordinating the detainee visitation program.
+Over the last 3 years, as the Legal and Policy Director at DRUM, Fahd ran the End Racial Profiling Campaign and brought together the coalitions working on Muslim surveillance, and stop and frisk, to work together to pass the landmark Community Safety Act.
 He is also a member of the Steering Committee for the National Campaign on Surveillance and Use of Informants, which is housed out of DRUM.